The Investment Treaty Arbitration Review: Contributory Fault, Mitigation and Other Defences to Damages

-As the title suggests, the twin principles of contributory fault (that a tribunal may take into account the extent to which a claimant's own conduct contributed to its loss) and mitigation (that a claimant has a duty to mitigate that loss) are two of the ways in which a respondent can mount a defence against a damages claim.
-It is generally recognised that any relevant contribution on the part of the claimant will generally take place prior to the breach that forms the substance of a claim (or prior to the claimant reasonably having knowledge of that breach); while any opportunities for mitigation will generally arise subsequently.
+As the title of this chapter suggests, the twin principles of contributory fault (that a tribunal may take into account the extent to which a claimant's own conduct contributed to its loss) and mitigation (that a claimant has a duty to mitigate that loss) are two of the ways in which a respondent can mount a defence against a damages claim.
+It is generally recognised that any relevant contribution on the part of the claimant will typically take place prior to the breach that forms the substance of a claim (or prior to the claimant reasonably having knowledge of that breach), whereas any opportunities for mitigation will generally arise subsequently.

 II Contributory fault

 The possibility that a claimant may have contributed to his or her own loss is recognised within the International Law Commission's Articles of State Responsibility (ILC Articles), adopted in draft form by the Commission in 2001, and generally cited in the cases reviewed below.
-Under Article 31, an infringing state 'is under an obligation to make full reparation for the injury caused by the internationally wrongful act'; while Article 39 recognises that:3 'In the determination of reparation, account shall be taken of the contribution to the injury by wilful or negligent action or omission of the injured State or any person or entity in relation to whom reparation is sought.'
+Under Article 31, an infringing state 'is under an obligation to make full reparation for the injury caused by the internationally wrongful act'; and Article 39 recognises: 'In the determination of reparation, account shall be taken of the contribution to the injury by wilful or negligent action or omission of the injured State or any person or entity in relation to whom reparation is sought.'3

 Contributory fault has been taken into account, through a proportionate reduction in the losses identified, in a small number of cases, as discussed below.
-Principles established in these cases are that the contribution needs to be material; that the respondent bears the burden of proof; and that the tribunal has discretion in deciding on the scale of the proportionate reduction applied.
-Those reductions have varied from 25 per cent (Occidental; Yukos; STEAG) to 50 per cent (MTD; UAB).
+Principles established in these cases are that the contribution needs to be material, that the respondent bears the burden of proof, and that the tribunal has discretion in deciding on the scale of the proportionate reduction applied.
+Those reductions have varied from 25 per cent (Occidental, Yukos and STEAG) to 50 per cent (MTD and UAB).

-The MTD case4 involved the development of a large-scale real estate project in Chile; and required rezoning permits to be secured from the Chilean Ministry of Housing and Urban Development, which were not granted.
-The tribunal found Chile (the Foreign Investment Commission (FIC), who were the counter-party to the agreement with MTD) at fault in authorising the investment; but also found MTD to have acted unwisely in proceeding as far as it had without greater due diligence;5 and therefore reduced damages by 50 per cent.6
+The MTD case4 involved the development of a large-scale real estate project in Chile and required re-zoning permits to be secured from the Chilean Ministry of Housing and Urban Development, which were not granted.
+The tribunal found the Foreign Investment Commission (FIC) in Chile, which was the counterparty to the agreement with MTD) at fault in authorising the investment, but also found MTD to have acted unwisely in proceeding as far as it had without greater due diligence5 and therefore reduced damages by 50 per cent.6

-The finding against Chile was narrow (not relating to the failure on Chile's part to grant the permits, but rather to the FIC's initial approval of the project in circumstances in which the permits were unlikely to be granted); and the contribution of MTD's business decisions to their ultimate loss was found to be significant.
-The tribunal noted:8
+The finding against Chile was narrow (not relating to the failure on Chile's part to grant the permits, but rather to the FIC's initial approval of the project in circumstances in which the permits were unlikely to be granted), and the contribution of MTD's business decisions to its ultimate loss was found to be significant.
+The tribunal noted:

-The BITs are not an insurance against business risk and the Tribunal considers that the Claimants should bear the consequences of their own actions as experienced businessmen.
-Their choice of partner, the acceptance of a land valuation based on future assumptions without protecting themselves contractually in case the assumptions would not materialize, including the issuance of the required development permits, are risks that the Claimants took irrespective of Chile's actions.
+The BITs [bilateral investment treaties] are not an insurance against business risk and the Tribunal considers that the Claimants should bear the consequences of their own actions as experienced businessmen.
+Their choice of partner, the acceptance of a land valuation based on future assumptions without protecting themselves contractually in case the assumptions would not materialize, including the issuance of the required development permits, are risks that the Claimants took irrespective of Chile's actions.8

 In the Yukos suite14 of arbitrations, the tribunals15 also adopted a 75/25 split based on contributory fault.
 The Yukos awards are lengthy and wide-ranging.
 On the question of contributory fault, the tribunal noted that there needs to be a 'sufficient causal link between any wilful or negligent act or omission of the Claimants . . . and the loss Claimants ultimately suffered'.16

-The tribunal also noted that the contribution 'must be material and significant'; and, following MTD, that 'In this regard, the Tribunal has a wide margin of discretion in apportioning fault'.
-Helpfully, the tribunal also noted three points that emerged from their review of cases in which the issue of contributory fault had been at issue.
-Those are:17
+The tribunal also noted that the contribution 'must be material and significant'; and, following MTD: 'In this regard, the Tribunal has a wide margin of discretion in apportioning fault'.
+Helpfully, the tribunal also noted three points that emerged from their review of cases in which the issue of contributory fault had been at issue:

 Firstly, the legal concept of contributory fault must not be confused with the investor's duty to mitigate its losses . . .